cpave3/movie-api/README.md

 ## Usage
 Once the Installer script has finished, the API should be accessible at http://localhost:8080/api/v1/

-For interacting with the API, I reccomend [Postman](https://www.getpostman.com)
+For interacting with the API, I recommend [Postman](https://www.getpostman.com)

 Please note that most endpoints require authentication.
 You can authenticate witht eh API by providing your API key in the header of your request like so: `X-Authorization: {api_key_goes_here}`